 GSM: GSM, or Global System for Mobile Communications, is basically a digital telecommunications device that was created to be an alternative to the solution to analog.
 GSM is the international standard and only form of telecommunications used in Europe.
 GSM is also oftentimes referred to as SIM card technology.

 Hard-Wire: Hard-wire connection refers to the permanent installation of a GPS vehicle tracker to the electrical 12-volt system of an automobile.
 Hard-wiring a GPS tracking device to an automobile allows the user to never have to worry about battery life, as the GPS device will pull power directly from the car battery.

-Lithium-Ion Battery Pack: One of the newest forms of battery system, lithium ion battery packs are commonly used in mobile communication devices and real-time GPS trackers.
+Lithium-Ion Battery Pack: One of the newest forms of the battery system, lithium-ion battery packs are commonly used in mobile communication devices and real-time GPS trackers.
 What makes lithium-ion battery packs advantageous is that they are more leak resistant than alkaline batteries, have a tremendous shelf-life and are ideal for technological and electrical consumer product

 Meter: (Metric System)The most common form of measurement, a meter is a measure of distance that is equal to 3.28 feet.

 Operating System: A form of software that is used for managing various programs of a particular computing device.